Buenos Aires, Latin America

 A walk down Avenida de Mayo is truly a walk down memory lane of Buenos Aires’ past.
 On the avenue, you will come by traditional Buenos Aires coffee shops and beautiful old buildings such as the Barolo Palace

-Bonus Sight 3: Make a stop at CafΓ© Tortoni, one of the most popular and well-reserved traditional coffee shops on Avenida de Mayo.
+Bonus Sight 3: Stop at Café Tortoni, one of the most popular and well-reserved traditional coffee shops on Avenida de Mayo.

-Bonus Sight 4: If you want to experience Avenida de Mayo from above, I recommend reserving a table at the Dome Rooftop Bar at Hotel Tango de Mayo.
+Bonus Sight 4: If you want to experience Avenida de Mayo from above, I recommend reserving a table at the Dome Rooftop Bar at Hotel Tango de Mayo, one of the best viewpoints in Buenos Aires.

 #7 Avenida 9 de Julio